-- Review our approach to partnership working (including inviting feedback on how well we are valued as a partner). - Continue to invest in current partnerships while also seeking opportunities for further partnerships. - Explore the potential of a common housing register. - Work with partners to ensure tenants with complex needs are fully supported.
+- Review our approach to partnership working (including inviting feedback on how well we are valued as a partner). - Continue to invest in current partnerships while also seeking opportunities for further partnerships. - Explore the potential of a common housing register.

 Priority 9: Embed our Culture